Sanders hit for lackluster record of getting bills passed despite decades in Congress

 Sen. Bernie Sanders is taking more hits from critics who question whether the White House hopeful achieved anything of substance in his nearly 30 years in Washington.

-Michael Bloomberg launched an ad Wednesday listing the hundreds of bills the Vermont Independent has introduced in his three decades in the House and Senate -- pointing out only three have become law.
+Michael Bloomberg launched an ad Wednesday listing the hundreds of bills the Vermont independent has introduced in his three decades in the House and Senate -- pointing out only three have become law.

 “Bernie loves to yell about what he wants but gets little done.
 We [need] a president that gets things done,” the ad says.